Wheeler, Scheifele help Jets beat Flyers 7-3

 Farabee was given a major for interference and a game misconduct.
 Ahead 2-1 at the time of the penalty, Winnipeg scored two goals during the major and a total of four in 4:17 span to take a 6-1 lead.

+”We played hard tonight,” Flyers coach Alain Vigneault said. ”We were playing on back-to-back nights.
+We came to play.
+We had just made it a 2-1 game and to get a five-minute penalty with a lot of our penalty killers not being in our lineup tonight.
+So that it made it challenging against a power play that’s got some big weapons.”

-Wheeler scored his ninth goal of the season on that power play, and Scheifele, who assisted on Wheeler’s marker, then added another 2:41 later for his team-leading 15th.
+Wheeler scored his ninth goal of the season on the major power play, and Scheifele, who assisted on Wheeler’s marker, then added another 2:41 later for his team-leading 15th.
 He extended his points streak to six games.

+”You get a five-minute power play, you want to take advantage of it,” Wheeler said. ”That’s a big point in the game.
+They had just scored to make it 2-1, kind of riding some momentum, so that was a big moment in the game, had to take advantage of that.
+I thought we did enough good things, got rewarded.”

 The Jets then scored two even-strength goals 16 seconds apart.
 Shaw scored his first of the season at 14:35, followed by Laine with his 10th of the season.